 To investigate the effect of morphine on gastric inflammation, mice were pelleted with 25 mg morphine or placebo for 24 and 48 hours.
 Macroscopic observation of the whole stomach shows that morphine causes dramatic gastric bloating and a threefold increase in stomach volume at both 24 and 48 hours compared with placebo-treated mice (Figure 1, A and B ).
-Further detailed observation of mice’s stomach reveals that there was an accumulation of blood and significant discoloration of the stomach.
+Further detailed observation of mice stomach reveals that there was an accumulation of blood and significant discoloration of the stomach.
 The presence of heme in the small intestine was confirmed using a hemoccult test strip, showing bleeding in the upper gastrointestinal tract (Supplemental Figure S1F).
-Histologic images clearly show the denudation of surface epithelium, disruption of the gastric pit, and infiltration of inflammatory cells in the gastric mucosa in morphine-treated mice (Figure 1B and Supplemental Figure S1A).
+Histologic images show the denudation of surface epithelium, disruption of the gastric pit, and infiltration of inflammatory cells in the gastric mucosa in morphine-treated mice (Figure 1B and Supplemental Figure S1A).
 The use of the opioid receptor antagonist, naloxone, reduced gastric bloating and the associated increase in stomach volume (Figure 1, A and B).
 Naloxone pretreatment in mice also reduced morphine-induced gastric epithelial damage and recruitment of infiltrating neutrophils (Figure 1C).
-The effect of morphine on gastric was analyzed in greater depth using a formerly validated ulcer scoring system that measures both depth of ulcer injury and level of associated inflammation.
+The effect of morphine on gastric pathology was analyzed in greater depth using a formerly validated ulcer scoring system that measures both depth of ulcer injury and level of associated inflammation.
 There was a significant increase of damage score and inflammation score found in morphine group compared with placebo at both 24- and 48-hour time points (Figure 1, E and F, and Supplemental Figure S1, C and D).
-Because gastric ulcer is characterized by an increased rate of apoptosis, we next measured the number of apoptotic cells in placebo- and morphine-treated gastric tissue using TUNEL assay.
+Because gastric ulcer is characterized by an increased rate of apoptosis, the number of apoptotic cells in placebo- and morphine-treated gastric tissue was measured using TUNEL assay.
 There was an increase in the number of TUNEL-positive cells in the gastric mucosa of morphine-treated mice.
 The opioid receptor antagonist naloxone antagonized the effects of morphine and decreased the rate of apoptosis in mice gastric tissue (Figure 1, D and G, and Supplemental Figure S1, B and E).
-Furthermore, MPO activity also increases in gastric tissue after morphine treatment (Figure 1H).
-Altogether, these data suggested that morphine use results in significant gastric pathology and is mediated by the classic opioid receptor because its effects are antagonized by naloxone.
+Furthermore, MPO activity also increased in gastric tissue after morphine treatment (Figure 1H).
+Altogether, these data suggested that morphine use results in significant gastric pathology and is mediated by the classic opioid receptor because the effects were antagonized by naloxone.

 Morphine Up-Regulates the Expression of Inflammatory Cytokines and MMP-9 in Mice Gastric Tissue